surf-visualization/blospray/readme.md

 * The addon provides some UI panels to set OSPRay specific settings, but in other cases we use Blender's [custom properties](https://docs.blender.org/manual/en/dev/data_system/custom_properties.html) to pass information to OSPRay.
 These can even be animated, with certain limitations, but are not a long-term solution.
 Note also that some builtin UI panels are disabled when the render engine is set to OSPRay as those panels can't directly be used with OSPRay (e.g. they contain Cycles-specific settings).

+* In many cases only often-used parameters on OSPRay

 * Scene management on the render server is currently non-existent.
 I.e. memory usage increases after each render.